nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

 ### Add feature
 The `AddCommand` extends the `Command` class.
-The command checks and prevents any duplicate `Person` object (i.e. same name and phone number) as well as clashes in schedules.
+While mostly similar to `delete` illustrated above, the command contains checks to prevent any duplicate `Person` object (i.e. same name and phone number) as well as clashes in schedules.
 If it passes these checks, the person is added into the system.

 The following sequence diagram shows how the add command works.
 ![AddSequenceDiagram](images/AddSequenceDiagram.png)